My foolproof guide to optimizing your contact page

 6. Design for mobile

-Don’t forget that many clients may be visiting your site from their phones!
+Don’t forget that most clients are likely visiting your site from their phones!
 It’s a good idea to make your form fields and submit button a little larger on mobile so they are easily clickable.
 Keep in mind that on an iPhone, iOS automatically zooms to focus on form text smaller than 16 px.
-If you don’t want the form to focus zoom, set the font size to 16 px or higher.
+I recommend keeping your contact form font 16 px or larger; this makes it both easier to read and more usable.

 7. Include alternate contact info